kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 * **Yaw dynamic index**: 1.091

 The roll/yaw product can be estimated using the transfer function with respect to vehicle mass.
-Note that this is subject to uncertainty because of the limited number of measurements and the weak correlation observed in the data.
+Note that this is subject to greater uncertainty because of the limited number of measurements and the weak correlation observed in the data.

 ## Final comments